 d.
 Downward transfer pricing adjustments.

-The right for arm’s length adjustments granted to the Commissioner for the imposition of deemed income is extended so now if the counterparty is another Cypriot entity, the equal and opposite expense is granted in that respect as an adjustment.
+The right for arm’s length adjustments granted to the Commissioner for imposition of deemed income, is extended so now if the counterparty is another Cypriot entity, the equal and opposite expense is granted in that respect as an adjustment.
 This allows in essence transfer pricing downward adjustments subject to conditions.

 The scope of application of the Group Relief loss provisions has now been amended to allow for surrendering of losses by EU member state companies to its Cyprus Group companies, subject to conditions.
 This amendment to the legislation brings it in line with the court decisions of the ECJ on this matter.
 This is effective as of 1 January 2015.